-This use includes an intermediate care facility, mental retardationintellectual disability facility, outpatient surgery center, birthing facility, diagnostic imaging facility, radiation therapy facility, dialysis facility, medical/physical rehabilitation and trauma unit, reproductive healthcare services facility or related institution or facility that offers treatment on an outpatient basis.
+This use includes an intermediate care facility, intellectual disability facility, outpatient surgery center, birthing facility, diagnostic imaging facility, radiation therapy facility, dialysis facility, medical/physical rehabilitation and trauma unit, reproductive healthcare services facility, or related institution or facility that offers treatment on an outpatient basis.

 This use may be operated for profit or nonprofit, privately owned, or operated by a local government unit.
-A medical care facility does not include a medical office or a hospital.